 Every car has one.
 Every driver uses one.
-But they have a much bigger effect on a car’s performance than many realise.
-Prepare to be educated with the Fast Car Gearbox Guide…
+But they have a much bigger effect on a car’s performance than many realize.
+Here’s the Fast Car Gearbox Guide…

 In reality though, the right choice of gearbox – and we don’t just mean automatic, manual, or the number of gears it has – can have a dramatic transformation on the way your car performs.
 Read on…

-The old, if it ain’t broke don’t fix it, mantra is used for gearboxes more than any other part of a car.
-But the reality is, there are loads reasons to mess with it.
+People use the old, ‘if it ain’t broke don’t fix it’, mantra for gearboxes more than any other part of a car.
+But the reality is, there are loads of reasons to mess with it.

-The most obvious thing is that big power-tuned cars can break gearboxes, and if you’re smashing boxes regularly enough, swapping or upgrading to a stronger gearbox is better value for money than constantly replacing your standard one.
+The most obvious thing is that cars tuned to produce big power figures can break gearboxes, and if you’re smashing boxes regularly enough, swapping or upgrading to a stronger gearbox is better value for money than constantly replacing your standard one.

 The final reason is simply: because racecar.
 And by that we really do mean racing.
 For the instantaneous, full-throttle gear changing needed to be competitive in motorsport, a standard box is rarely up to the task.